Milanovic-dev/express-next-router/README.md

 ## ES Modules

-If you don't want to use commonJS, you can also write your apis as ES Modules
+If you don't want to use CommonJS, you can also write your apis as ES Modules

 ```js
 // api/dogs.js